TUD-RST/examgenerator/docs/source/userdoc.rst

 Pools
 """"""""""""""""""""""""
-Problems and solutions are located in the ``pool_data`` directory which is furthermore separated into *pools*.
+Problems and solutions are located as LaTeX (```*.tex```) files in the ``pool_data`` directory.
+This directory is separated into several *pool*-directories.
-Pools are sets of problems/ solutions of a specfic type.
+Pools are sets of problems/ solutions of a specfic category.
 They can for example differ between general problems, that are used in every test, and problems that are specific for a given experiment.
 You may create as many pools following any category/ rule as you like.
 Pools are the small puzzle pieces that in the end will decide over the content of your exam.
 Names can range from *A1* to *ExperimentXYZ*.
 You have the freedom of choice.
 However, please refrain from including empty spaces.

-Naming Scheme
+File Naming Scheme
 """"""""""""""""""""""""

-Problems and solutions are saved in separate files.
-Files for problems have the prefix ``problem\_``, solutions the prefix ``solution\_``.
+Problems and solutions are saved in separate ```*.tex```-files.
+Files for problems must have the prefix ``problem_``, solutions the prefix ``solution_``.

 You may follow up the prefix with any name to your liking, however mind that problem/ solution pairs have to have the exact same description following the prefix.

 Additionally, please refrain from using "\\" or "/" in your filenames since this will cause compiling errors.

 File Content
 """"""""""""""""""""""""
+The problem text has to be written between ``\begin{problem}``, ``\end{problem}``.
 Subtasks of a problem should be structured in the ``problem`` environment.
-The problem text has to be written between ``\begin{problem}``, ``\end{problem}``.
 Every subtask starts with the ``\item`` keyword.

 Within the solution files the solution sub-task-text has